pinecone-io/pinecone-rust-client/README.md

 let pinecone = PineconeClient::new(None, None, None, None)?;

-// Connect to index host url
-let mut index = pinecone.index("index-host").await?;
+// Connect to index at host "index-host" let mut index = pinecone.index("index-host").await?;

 // Query the vector with id "vector-id" in the namespace "namespace"